Saleha-m14/BAMIYAN-MY-1PROJECT/README.md

 # Visit Bamiyan, Afghanistan
 The Bamiyan, Afghanistan website is designed for tourists who are interested in visiting historical places.
 Users of this website will be able to find all the needed information about Bamiyan.
-The must-see places, contact information, and Social media links are added to this page.
+The must-see places that are Boddhas Statics and Band-e Amir and also Social media links are added to this page.

 ![This image shows that it is resposive to every device](